End-Stage Renal Disease

 Anemia may be due to iron deficiency, chronic inflammation, decreased production of erythropoietin by the kidneys, or a combination of these.
 Hemoglobin levels should be checked at least every 3 months but are often checked more frequently for dialysis patients.
 Erythropoietin-stimulating agents have been shown to improve morbidity and mortality due to the decreased need for transfusions and therefore decreased risk of adverse events related to transfusion.
 These medications should only be used once iron deficiency has been treated or ruled out.
-Overcorrection of hemoglobin levels is dangerous and should be avoided, and there is an increased risk of stroke and malignancy associated with therapeutic doses of erythropoietin-stimulating agents.
+Overcorrection of hemoglobin levels should be avoided.
+There is an increased risk of stroke and malignancy associated with therapeutic doses of erythropoietin-stimulating agents.
 The target hemoglobin level should be one in which the symptoms of anemia can be relieved.
-Often, the goal is for a hemoglobin level between 10-11 g/dL.
+Often, the goal is for a hemoglobin level between 9 and 11 g/dL.,

 Goals of Care and Advanced Planning